julsemaan/ssh-telnet-launcher/README.md

 ## How to start the program ##
   - Simply execute /usr/local/lib/sshtelnetlauncher/SSHTelnetLauncher or use the unity launcher (see below)
-  - If this fails do 'chmod +x /usr/local/lib/sshtelnetlauncher/sshtelnetlauncher'
+  - If this fails do 'chmod +x /usr/local/lib/sshtelnetlauncher/SSHTelnetLauncher'

+## How to upgrade ##
+*Coming soon*
+  - For now :
+    - Go into /usr/local/lib/sshtelnetlauncher
+  	- backup your config somewhere (sshtellauncher.conf)
+  	- ./install.sh --uninstall
+  	- Redo the installation
+  	- Copy your backed up configuration back into /usr/local/lib/sshtelnetlauncher

 ## How to uninstall ##
-  - Go into /usr/local/lib/sshtelnetlauncher
+  - Go into /usr/local/lib/sshtelnetlauncher : 'cd /usr/local/lib/sshtelnetlauncher'
   - Execute 'sudo ./install.sh --uninstall'
+    - This will uninstall everything (except for the xterm configuration if you installed it)
+    - To delete the xterm configuration 'rm ~/.Xresources'

 ## Unity Launcher ##
   - A unity launcher (for Ubuntu 11+) is provided in the folder